 I carry the memory of these moments with me, like an old photo in my wallet, cherishing the unquantifiable value that seems to increase the longer I hold them.
 I keep them close to my heart to unpack and enjoy during the downtime that life occasionally affords us.

 Therein lies the origins of our name.
 Those two words, individually familiar but collectively unique.
 Moon canopy.
 They have existed in harmony together for much longer than this company has been alive.
-Curated and nurtured by my partner.
+Curated and nurtured by my friend.
 She has quietly enjoyed the poetic dance that these simple syllables do in her mind.
 She dreams of the twinkling white light atop the deep, rich greens of the nighttime forest and is instilled with joyous reverence and humble solemnity.
 She fantasizes over floating above a gentle, rolling sea of emerald leaves and watching the ancient interaction between the soothing twilight from above and the mysterious dark from below.

 These words she holds dear.
 I can understand why.
 Together they don’t just conjure vivid paintings in our thoughts but they seem to harken back to a different time, an ancient time.
 Where something so effortless as the interplay between celestial light and the inevitable, resultant shadows strikes a chord with our very being.
 So when she suggested to me that I should name this company moon canopy, I knew that it was the only choice.
 It instantly felt right.
 I am and will be forever grateful to her for such a gift and I hope that this endeavour will live up to those weighty words.
 The marriage of our name and our hemp products fit like a hand in a glove.

-The idea of moon canopy was born out of adoration.
+The idea of mooncanopy.com was born out of adoration.
 I have owned and enjoyed many different items made out of hemp fiber over the years.
-None have I loved more than the hemp bed sheets I acquired.
+None have I loved more than the hemp bed sheets I acquired a fair while ago.
 Climbing in those sheets fills me with a profound calmness, as if my soul is letting out a deep, tired sigh, shedding all the impurities it has unknowingly picked up throughout the day.
 Leaving me feeling free, wiped clean like a teachers blackboard.
 I have never slept better.
-My partner and I decided that now is the time to put this adoration into action.
+I decided that now is the time to put this adoration into action.
 We want you to discover what sleeping in hemp feels like.
 We want you to have that same experience.
 So the seed of moon canopy was planted.
 That seed has grown into the website you find yourself at today.
 We hope to have mirrored the fundamental characteristics of hemp fiber in our design; simple, uncomplicated and a wonderful place to be.
 If you are new to hemp fabric then I encourage you to click here to read our page on hemp.
 There will be more to come from us down the line but for now I’d simply like to say, on behalf of everyone at moon canopy: